thoherr/brickevent/README.md

     rake db:migrate
     rake test

 There is a Dockerfile provided for building a docker container for the App.
-The container cat be build with
+The container can be build with

     docker build -t brickevent .